 You might be thinking that if you can generate more enquiries then the chances are that you’ll convert more too.
-Yes this MIGHT be the case but there’s no guarantee of it, and even still without focusing on your conversion rate there’s a good chance many potential sales will be lost meaning you’ll never be working as efficiently as you could.
-A small upturn in your conversion rate can have a big impact on your bottom line, so you should look at both the rate of enquiries coming in and improving your conversion rate in order to make the most of your marketing activity.
+Yes this MIGHT be the case but there’s no guarantee of it.
+Even still, without focusing on your conversion rate there’s a good chance many potential sales will be lost meaning you’ll never be working as efficiently as you could.
+A small upturn in your conversion rate can have a big impact on your bottom line.
+So you should look at both the rate of enquiries coming in and improving your conversion rate in order to make the most of your marketing activity.

-Deciding factors: If you simply want more enquiries and are confident with converting them then choose an agency, if you want to understand how you can improve your conversion rate then go with a consultancy.
+Deciding factors: If you simply want more enquiries and are confident with converting them then choose a marketing agency, if you want to understand how you can improve your conversion rate then go with a consultancy.

 How important is it that activity generates a return on investment?

-We often say that your marketing should always generate a return on investment – and there aren’t many businesses who’d be happy to blow money on marketing (or anything else for that matter) without any sign of a return.
+We often say that your marketing should always generate a return on investment.
+There aren’t many businesses who’d be happy to blow money on marketing (or anything else for that matter) without any sign of a return.
 For many SMEs with tight budgets this is even more important, however your approach to your marketing can greatly impact this.

 A consultant who creates a strategy will often do so with the intention of generating a return.
 This isn’t just reflected in the type of activities suggested, but also the level of investment outlined for each activity.
-Conducting your marketing with such a strategy will help you remain on top of your marketing expenditure and allow you to monitor how it stands against your predicted returns, thus helping to ensure you don’t overspend.
+Conducting your marketing with such a strategy will help you remain on top of your marketing expenditure.
+Whats more, it will allow you to monitor how it stands against your predicted returns, thus helping to ensure you don’t overspend.

 Deciding factors: If ROI is the main driving factor behind your marketing then opt for a consultant, if however it’s lower down your list of priorities then go ahead with a agency.

-Are you looking for a short-term campaign or more long term sustainable activity?
+Are you looking for a short-term campaign (marketing agency) or more long term sustainable activity?

-Is it more important to look good or get results?
+Is it more important to look good (marketing agency) or get results (marketing consultancy)?

-This sounds like a strange one as you’ll probably be thinking “why can’t I have both?”, well you can, however traditionally consultancies and agencies tend to approach things in a different manner.
-Much of what consultants offer is usually centred around getting results, and this on some occasions can mean putting the aesthetics of a campaign second in order to ensure a return on investment is generated.
+This sounds like a strange one as you’ll probably be thinking “why can’t I have both?”.
+Well you can.
+However, traditionally consultancies and agencies tend to approach things in a different manner.
+Much of what marketing consultants offer is usually centred around getting results, and this on some occasions can mean putting the aesthetics of a campaign second in order to ensure a return on investment is generated.

-Marketing agencies on the other hand are traditionally full of creatives, which often leads to the production of things that look great, and can help develop a positive perception of your brand, however might not be centred around getting the results you need.
-For example, a website can look amazing, but if it hasn’t been planned right from a user’s perspective, there’s a good chance it won’t generate the required leads to deliver any potential return (which is why we maintain the need to build a website off the back of a marketing strategy).
+Marketing agencies, on the other hand, are traditionally full of creatives, which often leads to the production of things that look great, and can help develop a positive perception of your brand.
+However it might not be centred around getting the results you need.
+For example, a website can look amazing.
+But if it hasn’t been planned right from a user’s perspective, there’s a good chance it won’t generate the required leads to deliver any potential return (which is why we maintain the need to build a website off the back of a marketing strategy).